Oh240/katacoda-scenarios/Kubernetes-103/K8 103 Section 2.md

 ---

-Once you're done, you can remove everything with the below command:
+Once you're finished, stop the port forward with control + c and you can remove everything with the below command:
 `kubectl delete svc,deploy -l user=a123456
 `{{execute}}

-It should display “service "hello-service-a123456"
+It should display deployment.apps "hello-web-a123456" deleted

-deleted deployment.extensions "hello-web-a123456" deleted”